Crispy Japanese Chicken Katsu with Homemade Tonkatsu Sauce

 What is Chicken Katsu?

-The Japanese word katsu means cutlet in English and refers to meat that’s been pounded thin before being cooked.
-Chicken katsu is a Japanese dish that is also known as panko chicken or tori katsu.
-Think of it as Japanese-style fried chicken.
+The Japanese word katsu means cutlet in English and refers to meat pounded thin before being cooked.
+Chicken katsu is a Japanese dish known as panko chicken or tori katsu.
+It is Japanese-style fried chicken with a crispy crust.

-Seasoned chicken is coated with panko breadcrumbs that are so light and crispy when cooked.
-You get a satisfying crunch and then a taste of moist and juicy chicken.
+Seasoned chicken is coated with panko breadcrumbs, which are light and crispy when cooked.
+This gives the chicken a satisfying crunch and a taste of moist and juicy.

 slices of chicken katsu and white rice on a black plate.